top of page

 • Whether automation is viable

 Poor OCR leads to manual correction, mistrust in the system, and failed automation initiatives.
-OCR quality should always outweigh headline scan resolution figures.

-2. Feeder Reliability and Paper Handling
+2. Feeder reliability and paper handling

 Business documents are rarely pristine.